gayatri-shejwal/Debt-Settlement-App/README.md

 # Dept Settlement (Group 6)
 ## Data Structures and Algorithms 2024

-Welcome to our debt settlement app repository!
-This project is developed by students of the [Hertie School](https://www.hertie-school.org/en/) for a Data Structures and Algorithm course.
-We aim to create an application that assists users in managing and settling their debts effectively.
+Welcome to our Debt Settlement App repository!
+This project is developed by students of the [Hertie School](https://www.hertie-school.org/en/) for the course Data Structures and Algorithms.
+We created an application that assists users in managing and settling their debts effectively.

-Link to our prototype: tba
+Link to our prototype: [here](http://elena3er.pythonanywhere.com/)

 ## Features

-- Debt Tracking: Functionality to track and manage debts owed and debts owed to users.
+- Debt Tracking: Functionality to track and manage debts owed and debts owed to users
+- Debt Settlement Graph: Network of transactions
-- Payment Links: Maps participant names to their PayPal emails
+- Payment Links: Maps participant names to their PayPal Account

-## Technologies Used
+## Technology Used

 - Programming: Python
 - User Interface: Flask